fredrikaverpil/neotest-golang/README.md

 # neotest-golang

-A neotest adapter for running go tests.
+A Neotest adapter for running Go tests.

 ## 🚧 Pre-release

-This neotest adapter is under heavy development and considered beta.
+This Neotest adapter is under heavy development and considered beta.
 I'm, however, dogfooding myself with this project, as I use it daily as a full-time Go developer.